Guacamole: An Ancient and Beloved Dish

 Serve with:

-- Tortilla chips for dipping or as an accompaniment to Mexican dishes.
+- Tortilla chips for dipping or as a side dish for Mexican dishes.

 Additional Questions and Answers about Guacamole